 3. Is the Department part of a college/Faculty of the university?

-It is a faculty of the Rajiv Gandhi University of Health Sciences, Karnataka.
+It is a faculty of the university.

 4. Names of programs offered (UG, PG, PharmD, Integrated Masters; M.Phil., Ph.D., Integrated Ph.D., Certificate, Diploma, PG Diploma, D.M./M.Ch., Super specialty fellowship, etc.)